 To recover punitive damages the plaintiff must prove by clear and convincing evidence that the defendant’s actions amounted to “oppression, fraud or malice.”4

 “Malice” occurs when the defendant acted “with a willful and conscious disregard of the rights or safety of others.”

-Few cases involving dog bites and few damages have made it to California appellate courts, which establish a precedent for the lower courts.
+Few cases involving canine attacks and few damages have made it to California appellate courts, which establish a precedent for the lower courts.

 However, there is nothing in the law that prevents a court from awarding punitive damages in a dog bite case.